10 Things To Prepare Before Entering Vietnam

 Except for taxis, other means of transportation should be booked in advance.

-A prominent vehicle on Vietnamese streets is the motorbike.
+Motorbikes are prominent vehicles on Vietnamese streets.
 However, we do not recommend using this type of vehicle.

 8. Download the map application to your device

-If you rent a car with a private driver every day, the work of finding directions will be reduced because the driver assists you with that.
+If you rent a car with a private driver every day, finding directions will be reduced because the driver will assist you with that.

-When you go sightseeing or walk around on your own, you should download a route map application that can be used offline as a backup when you can’t connect to the internet.
+When you go sightseeing or walk alone, you should download a route map application that can be used offline as a backup when you can’t connect to the internet.

-Roads between districts in Ho Chi Minh City or Hanoi’s Old Quarter are complicated for tourists.
-Therefore, besides using online maps, you can see instructions for downloading Google maps for offline use here.
+Roads between districts in Ho Chi Minh City or streets in Hanoi’s Old Quarter are complicated for tourists.
+Therefore, in addition to using online maps, you can see instructions for downloading Google maps for offline use here.

 9. Find places to eat in Vietnam